JoannafKo/library-quiz/README.md

 <img src="assets/wip3.png" width="500">

 Another challenge I ran into was fetching API.
 When I tried to place the array into a JSON file.
 It mostly worked, except when I tried clicking on the answers of the questions, it did not go to the next questions.
 It got extremely annoying, as I planned on having about 400 terms and questions.
-So I decide to just go the hard route.
+So I decide to just go the hard route

 <img src="assets/wip4.png" width="500">